Soracom Gate

 10.192.0.132 |

 Now, let's use these IP addresses to configure our server.
-The following instructions are written for an AWS EC2 Amazon Linux AMI instance.
+The following instructions are written for an AWS EC2 Amazon Linux 2023 instance.
 If using other virtual machines, you may need to alter the commands according to your Linux environment.

 -